aueb-wim/MIPOntology/README.md

 # MIPOntology
-The development of the Ontology-Based Data Access Module has continued on https://github.com/aueb-wim/OBDA repository.
+The development of the Ontology-Based Data Access Module has been continued on https://github.com/aueb-wim/OBDA repository.